 Minor Arcana – 56 cards

-It is important to understand what each tarot card means.
+To understand tarot cards it is important to familiarise yourself with each of the cards.
 This means studying the symbolic imagery of the cards in detail and interpreting meaning to the four specific Suits in the Minor Arcana – Cups, Wands (or Rods), Swords and Pentacles (or Coins).

 The Suits are structured like standard playing cards and are made up of a King, Queen, Knight (or Jack), Page, Aces and cards numbered 2-10.